 Changes to your mood, personality or behavior

 It is perfectly normal for someone to have an off-day right after a car crash.
-It is less common for that bad day to spread out over the next few days.
+It is less common for that bad feeling to spread out over the next few days.

 If you notice that your mood seems to have shifted from your daily status quo, that could be a sign of an injury to your brain.
 If other people comment to you that you seem different than usual or if you find yourself doing things that you would ordinarily never think of, those changes could all be warning signs of a possible brain injury.

-Treatment for a brain injury can reduce or eliminate your current symptoms and prevent the issue from worsening.
-Monitoring yourself for signs of a serious brain injury after a car crash can help you protect your health.
+Treatment for a brain injury could reduce or eliminate your current symptoms and prevent the issue from worsening.
+Monitoring yourself for signs of a serious brain injury after a car crash can help you protect your health in the long run.